bissli/database/docs/README.md

 The enhanced `select` function is particularly useful for:
 - Stored procedures that return multiple result sets
-- SQL Server procedures with both NOCOUNT ON and OFF
 - Multiple SQL statements that each return different data
 - Any scenario where you need to handle sequential result sets from a single query